JustGiving/raygun4js/README.md

  return { num: desiredNum };
 }

-Raygun.init('url').attach().withCustomData(getMyData);
+GG.Raygun.init('url').attach().withCustomData(getMyData);
 ```

 `getMyData` will be called when Raygun4JS is about to send an error, which will construct the custom data.
-This will be merged with any custom data provided on a Raygun.send() call.
+This will be merged with any custom data provided on a GG.Raygun.send() call.

 ### Adding tags